JzPii/Canvas-Game-Project/README.md

 ## Instruction
 ![](images/instr.gif)

 The code monster is devouring me piece by piece.
-Help me not to escape the code monster.
+Help me to escape them.
 Monster is evolved every 5 second.
 There are 6 levels in total of 30 seconds.
 Beat the boss and I will have time to spend with my princess just like Mario.